marcglasberg/fast_immutable_collections/benchmark/docs/benchmarks_specifications.md

 This is a summary of the benchmarks and how they are executed.

-> **Note that the specifications below have not been programmatically tied to the benchmark files, so please do check the code itself if you want to *really* confirm what"s going on in the benchmarks, specially when it comes to how many times they"re run.**
+> **Note that the specifications below have not been programmatically tied to the benchmark files, so please do check the code itself if you want to *really* confirm what's going on in the benchmarks, specially when it comes to how many times they're run.**

 > Also note that, currently, with the [`benchmark_harness`][benchmark_harness] package, both `setup` and `teardown` are equivalent to `setUpAll` and `tearDownAll` in the [`test`][test] package.